Metab0i/Mora--bot/README.md

 Any essential arguments are surrounded by **<>** and optional arguments by **[]**

 `help` : Reference a user to a github readme file (this one)

+`srvstats` : Show statistics of the server where the command was called

 `stubs "<text/stub>" "<response text/stubby>" [links]` : Assign any message to <text/stub> and store it.

 `rmstub "<text/stub>"` : Remove a stub